kontena/kontena/docs/getting-started/installing/digitalocean.md

   --region am2
 ```

-**Note!** While Kontena works ok even with just a single Kontena Node, it is recommended to have at least 3 Kontena Nodes provisioned in a Grid.
+**Note!** While Kontena will work with just a single Kontena Node, it is recommended to have at least three Kontena Nodes provisioned in a Grid.

-After creating nodes, you can verify that they have joined a Grid:
+After creating Nodes, you can verify that they have joined a Grid:

 ```
 $ kontena node list